 Some of the most popular Halloween events in Madrid include the crazy Halloween Pub Crawl (starting in Plaza Mayor), the wonderful spectacles happening in the city’s Warner Park and Parque de Atracciones, as well as numerous expositions and live music shows happening in the city’s theaters and cultural centers.

-Unfortunately, the city’s infamous Zombie March is long gone, but that doesn’t mean you can’t still enjoy the city’s other frightening celebrations.
-For example, both the English Cemetery and the Botanical Garden organize themed events, and there’s also a Halloween fair called Pechá Zombies Party in the port.
+Unfortunately, the city’s infamous Zombie March is long gone, but that doesn’t mean you can’t still partake in other frightening celebrations.
+For example, both the English Cemetery and the Botanical Garden organize themed events, and there are plenty of Halloween events for the little ones in the port area (Muelle Uno).

 Also known as Fiesta de los Mercados, this event full of humor and satire consists of various concerts and street performances held throughout the city.
 The highlight, however, is the decoration of the market stalls.
 Vendors use their merchandise (fruits, vegetables, meat, or fish) to create elaborate displays that depict scenes and characters from the latest financial, political, or social scandals.